What machine learning is (definition)

 Machine learning data

-Data in machine learning is the set of all the measurements and observations gathered to develop a model.
+Data in machine learning is the set of all the measurements and observations gathered about a phenomenon.

-The data are brought together in a dataset, and divided into features, measurable characteristics of a phenomenon.
+The data are brought together in a dataset, and divided into features: measurable characteristics of this phenomenon.

 Machine learning “teaching” approaches